s3team/uroboros/INSTRUMENTATION.md

-To use Uroboros for instrumentation, in the file `points.ins` (placed in `src/`), a user specifies the set of instrumentation points in which an instrumentation point is specified per-line in the two formats described below.
+To use Uroboros for instrumentation, in the file `points.ins` (placed in `src/`), a user specifies the set of instrumentation points in which an instrumentation point is specified per-line in one of the two formats described below.
 `src/` contains multiple example `points.ins` files:
 `points.test00.32.ins` and `points.test00.64.ins`
 for executables `test00.32.nopie.dynamic.sym` and `test00.64.nopie.dynamic.sym`;
+`points.test01.32.ins` and `points.test01.64.ins`
+for executables `test01.32.nopie.dynamic.sym` and `test01.64.nopie.dynamic.sym`;
 `points.test05.32.ins` and `points.test05.64.ins`
 for executables `test05.32.nopie.dynamic.sym` and `test05.64.nopie.dynamic.sym`; and
 `points.test07.32.ins` and `points.test07.64.ins`